jwestern1337/ProxyCat/README.md

 ⋅⋅* `-t, --timeout`: Timeout duration in seconds (default=5) ⋅⋅* `-r, --retries`: Number of times to retry a proxy (default=2) ⋅⋅* `-d, --download`: Download proxies from the internet (default=False)

+## License
+ProxyCat is licensed under the [MIT license](https://opensource.org/license/mit/) as will remain this way for the duration of the project.